Table of Contents Show

 A modern kitchen with good storage is key to making a New York City apartment feel like home.
 After all, everyone needs to eat.

-Potential buyers will inspect this room the most, opening cabinets and imagine themselves hosting parties or cooking family dinners in this room.
-They also know that an updated kitchen will help their own resale value if they decide to sell.
+Potential buyers will inspect this room the most, opening cabinets and imagining themselves hosting parties or cooking family dinners in this room.
+They also know that an updated kitchen will help their resale value if they decide to sell.

 Remodeling Magazine’s annual Cost vs. Value Report found that minor kitchen remodeling in a New York City apartment recouped 75.3 percent of its value when sold.
 For a major kitchen remodel, 65.4 percent of the value was recouped.
 These were the highest values of any other renovated room.

 If your kitchen lacks, you can consider anything from a complete renovation to some minor updating to give your kitchen a facelift.

 If a minor upgrade is all you can handle, consider improving some of the following:If a minor upgrade is all you can handle, consider improving some of the following: